morpho-org/vault-v2/README.md

 ## Overview

-There are 5 different roles for a Morpho vault V2: owner, curator, sentinel, treasurer and allocator.

-Each market has an absolute cap and a relative cap that guarantees lenders both a maximum absolute and a maximum relative exposure to the specific market.
-Users can supply or withdraw assets at any time, depending on the available liquidity on the liquidity market.

-In Vault V2, all permissioned actions can be timelocked (except `reallocateIn` and `reallocateOut`).
-Owners are encouraged to subject actions that may be against users' interests (e.g. enabling a market) to a timelock.
-Timelocks values must be between 0 and 2 weeks.

-Sentinels can revoke the actions taken by other roles during the timelock, with the exception of the action of setting and unsetting a sentinel.
-After the timelock, actions can be executed by anyone.

 ### Adapters

 Vault V1 strategies were defined by a tuple of the form `(CollateralToken, LoanToken, LLTV, Oracle, IRMAddress)`,